 In the submission of development applications to Council for approval, certain documentation is require.
-Respondent were asked to indicate which of the following documentation was required and the current status of that document in the MOs operation.
+Respondent were asked to indicate which of the following documentation was required and the current status of that document in the MQs operation.

-Community plans were the main document required, and were submitted in 91% of cases and is now being predominantly used as community guidelines.
+Community plans were the main document required, and were plans submitted in 91% of cases and is now being predominant. community guidelines.
 Only 16% of responses used this plan as mandatory rules for the community;